 The world of SaaS is awash with cryptic acronyms.
 If your business model relies on annual subscriptions, ACV will be a term that’s constantly on your mind as your company grows.

 So, what is ACV in sales and what is a typical SaaS ACV?
 We explain all that and more, below.

-ACV (annual contract value) is a metric that typically represents the average annual contract value of a customer subscription.
-It is used by SaaS businesses that have a primary focus on annual or multi-year subscription plans.
+ACV (annual contract value) is a metric that measures the worth of a single customer contract or subscription for a single term, usually one year.
+It is an important metric for SaaS businesses that use annual or multi-year subscription plan pricing models.

-The term ACV is often used interchangeably with “ACV bookings” (the total value of accepted term contracts), which, depending on your particular calculations, might be the same thing as ACV – or completely different.
+The term ACV is often used interchangeably with “ACV bookings” (the average value of all accepted contracts for a single term), which, depending on your particular calculations, might be the same thing as your ACV–or completely different.

 How to calculate ACV

 Let’s imagine your star salesperson signs up a new customer for a 36-month contract for a total of $180,000.
 Once you’ve popped the champagne and given everyone vigorous high-fives, it’s time to punch those numbers.